 Decorate the downstairs with organic soil, ferns, cacti, twigs, and stones.
 At one corner provide a cave hiding spot and a water tray.

-21. Budget-Friendly Enclosure
+21. Budget-Friendly tortoise Enclosure

 Materials | Coconut chip substrate, water dish, plastic tub, hollow log, lettuce |